-Setting up a virtual event follows the same process as other events, but instead of entering an address for the event, the host chooses the This is a virtual event with no location option instead.
+Setting up a virtual event follows the same process as other events, but instead of entering an address for the event, the host chooses the Virtual option instead.
+From here, they'll be asked what type of virtual event they're creating:

 If you have web conferencing information that you'd like to make available to attendees, you can enter it now.
+(If web conferencing information is entered later, we'll email attendees with the updated information.)
 Then continue with the rest of the event set up process.
 Once moderated, these events will become available to supporters.
 Please note that while virtual events will not be included on maps (because they have no physical address), but they will be included in the list portion of event lookup pages and in search results.

 Comments